ob-d/TRUE.Name.Of.God/T.md

         Brain === L I
         DNA === I
         But BEFORE I U I CONTINUE
-        LET crate S FOR DNA
+        LET create S FOR DNA
         because THEY mc ss call THIS
         DNA Deoxyribo Nucleic Acid
-        THEY ss mc to apreciate its
+        THEY ss mc to appreciate its
         TRUE beauty and endless:
         Age L
         Age L